Can You Duet

-Can You Duet is an American reality-competition show on CMT.
+Can You Duet is an American reality competition television show on CMT.
 The show was produced by FremantleMedia, the same company that produces American Idol.

 The show premiered on April 14, 2008, and the first season ended on June 13, 2008.

 Sixwire, runners up from Fox's Next Great American Band, performed as the house band for Can You Duet with Steve Mandile serving as the show's musical director.
 Two additional musicians, Steve Hornbeak on keyboards and Andrea Young on violin, performed with Sixwire during the show.
 The show was cancelled after two seasons.

 Seasons

-Season One (2008)
+Season 1 (2008)

 The show was hosted by Rossi Morreale, and the judge panel was made up of Naomi Judd, Brett Manning, and Aimee Mayo.

 The eight finalist duos for season one were:

 Three of the season 1 finalists, Caitlin & Will, Kate & Kacey Coppola, and Joey + Rory, have signed record deals; Caitlin and Will with Columbia Nashville, Kate & Kacey with Big Machine, and Joey + Rory with Vanguard/Sugar Hill.

 Caitlin & Will released their debut single, "Address in the Stars", on March 30, 2009.
 The single peaked at number 42 on the Billboard Hot Country Songs chart, and the duo subsequently broke up in October 2009 and their debut album went unreleased.
 Kate & Kacey released their debut single, "Dreaming Love", on April 27, 2009, via Big Machine.
 The single underperformed and the duo parted ways with Big Machine in early 2010 without releasing an album.

 Joey + Rory, who finished in third place, were the most successful act from the first season.
 They released their debut single, "Cheater, Cheater", in September 2008, which reached a peak of number 30 on the Hot Country Songs chart.
 Their debut album, The Life of a Song, followed on October 28, 2008.
 Joey + Rory have released six further studio albums and a Christmas record, and produced one further chart single on the Hot Country Songs chart in "That's Important to Me," a number 51-peaking single in March 2011.

 Lewis Brice is the younger brother of Curb Records artist Lee Brice.

-Season Two (2009)
+Season 2 (2009)

 Auditions for the second season began on March 7, 2009, and the show premiered on June 20, 2009.
 Over 5,000 auditioned, and was cut down to 10 duos for the show's competition.

 Naomi Judd returned as a judge for season two, and Lance Smith from CMT's Top 20 Countdown became the new host.

 The other two seats in the judge panel were made up of Big Kenny (of Big & Rich) and Scott Borchetta (CEO of Big Machine Records).